Koodo customers might see 5G on their phones, but speeds are limited to what you pay for

 If you’re a Koodo subscriber like me, you were probably glad to hear Telus’ flanker brand finally added 5G options to its plan offerings last week.

-While I switched to the carrier’s $65/month 30GB/5G option (unfortunately causing me to lose all of my data add-ons), my partner opted for the $45/month 30GB/LTE tier because it was $10 cheaper than her current plan.
+While I switched to the carrier’s $65/month 30GB/5G option (unfortunately causing me to lose all of my data add-ons), my partner opted for the $45/month 40GB/LTE plan because it was $10 cheaper than her current plan (this plan isn’t currently listed on Koodo’s website).

 Surprisingly, the 5G symbol still appeared on her smartphone in the status bar, even though she is on an LTE plan.
-After several speed tests, it seems like the speed was limited to roughly 100Mbps, which was in most cases, slightly under the roughly 150Mbps I hit on 5G.
+After several tests, it seemed like the speed was limited to roughly 100Mbps, which was, in most cases, slightly under the approximately 150Mbps I hit on 5G.

 According to a statement from Koodo, this is because she is, in fact, on a 5G connection, only with data speeds that match LTE.
 Koodo sent MobileSyrup the following statement regarding this: